Curious in nature, I will research anything that interests me.

 People who work extensively with Plain Text files, suffixed with the .TXT file extension, will occasionally come across documents showing garbled text instead of what is expected.
-This phenomenon frequently happens when the corrupted text document is written in a foreign language which does not use the Latin alphabet but can happen for all files if there are inconsistencies in the settings used when the file was saved.
+This phenomenon frequently happens when the corrupted text document is written in a foreign language which does not use the Latin alphabet, but it can happen for all files if there are inconsistencies in the settings used when the file was saved.

 Character corruption happens when the save file uses a different type of default file encoding from the end user's program.
 Most computer programs use UTF-8 encoding by default but foreign characters normally have one or multiple language-specific encoding systems as well.
-Asian languages, for example, use a 16-bit encoding system; hence when the document is opened on a machine that uses an 8-bit system (which UTF-8 is), the text will be replaced with garbled symbols.
+Asian languages, for example, use a 16-bit encoding system; hence, when the document is opened on a machine that uses an 8-bit system (which UTF-8 is), the text will be replaced with garbled symbols.

-Rest assured however the corrupted text is not lost.
+Rest assured, however, the corrupted text is not lost.
 There are many ways to fix corrupt character encoding, including using specialised software made for this exact scenario.
 However, if you only wish to fix one or two documents, downloading and installing new software can be a hassle.
 Here I will show you how to fix these corrupted text files in Microsoft Word, which is likely already installed for computers running the Windows operating system.

 Fixing Corrupted Text in Microsoft Word

 If you use a Windows machine, it is likely that you will already have Microsoft Word installed.
 Microsoft Word has a built-in character encoding converter which can be used to save the file in the desired encoding.